Snowflake World Tour hits your city

 1. Instead of Plan, set the operation to Deploy.

-2. Add a deployment alias like "Add profit margin with immutability".
+2. Add a deployment alias like "Add AI diet classification with frozen region".

-3. DCM will recreate the dynamic table with the new schema and immutability constraint.
+3. DCM will alter the dynamic table in place with the new column and frozen region.

 Refresh and Verify